 released, please complete section 6 of this form.

-2. 2.
+2. .
 Please tell us which complainant type best describes you:

 Meml ber of the public

-An el ected or co-opted Memb per of an authority
+An el ected or co-opted Memb er of an authority

-Member of Parliament
+Meml Member of Parliament

-Local authority monitoring off ficer
+Local authority monitoring offi icer

-Broads Authority employee or volunteer
+Broad Broads Authority employee or volunteer

-Other (please provide details)
+Othe Other (please provide details)

 Mal king your · complaint

 3. Once you have submitted your complaint, it will be considered by the Monitoring Officer of the Authority and after reasonable consultation with the Authority's Independent Person, who will assess, on the basis of your written submission and any additional relevant material, whether the alleged conduct might amount to a failure to comply with the Members' Code of Conduct.

-Forma referra instan ll Investigation (which was to the Authority's Loca e following range of optionial involve an investigation Resolution Procedure of any failure to comply wi n of the complaint), or no further action, for
+The Monitoring Officer has the following range of options available to him/her: Formal Investigation (which will involve an investigation of the complaint), referral to the Authority's Local Resolution Procedure or no further action, for instance if it is considered that any failure to comply with the Code of Conduct is of a trivial nature.

-4. Please provide us with the name of the Member(s) you believe have breached the Broads Authority Members' Code of Conduct and, where the Member is also a Councillor, the name of their authority.
+4. Please provide us with the name of the Member(s) you believe have broads Authority Members' Code of Conduct and, where the Membalso a Councillor, the name of their authority.

 Title First Name Last Name Authority Name